-The heritage of Jersey City's African American community has been collected and preserved in a special collection at the Earl A. Morgan Greenville Branch of the Jersey City Free Public Library.
+The heritage of Jersey City's African American community has been collected and preserved at the top floor of the Earl A. Morgan Greenville Branch of the Jersey City Free Public Library.
 According to former director Theodore Brunson, it is "New Jersey's only museum devoted exclusively to the African-American experience" (Quoted in George Point).

 The Greenville Branch Library building was designed by the architect Albert S. Gottlieb of New York City.
 He also designed the extension to the Jersey City Free Public Library building on Jersey Avenue, the Temple B'nai Jeshurun (now Hopewell Baptist Church) on High Street in Newark, and the New York City landmark Rizzoli Building on Fifth Avenue.